 Skip to main content

-INOCEL Fuel Cell Development: INOCEL Partners with IFPEN for its Test Campaign
+INOCEL Fuel Cell: INOCEL Partners with IFPEN for its Test Campaign

 INOCEL and IFP Energies nouvelles have concluded a strategic collaboration agreement for the development of the high-power fuel cell INOCEL Z300.